Honey and Garlic Benefits for Immune Function

 Key takeaways

-There are several impressive honey and garlic benefits for immune function, including antibacterial and antiviral effects that can help lower the risk of infections.
-These superfoods may also enhance detoxification processes and promote the body’s anticancer responses.
+There are several impressive honey and garlic benefits for supporting immune function, including antibacterial and antiviral effects that may help lower the risk of infections.

-Raw honey and fermented garlic have the most health benefits and can be incorporated into salad dressings or used to create homemade garlic and honey shots.
+Raw honey and fermented garlic offer the most health benefits and can be incorporated into salad dressings or used to create homemade garlic and honey shots.

 FAQ